Colors are the first things people notice about a brand. They capture attention, evoke emotions, and influence perception within seconds.

 Shades:

-Caution: Can be overwhelming to the eyes, balance with neutrals.
+Caution: Can be overwhelming to the eyes; balance with neutrals.

-Orange Color Psychology
+Orange Color Psychology for Branding

 Orange blends the energy of red with the cheer of yellow, making it a playful, friendly, and inviting color.
 It evokes enthusiasm and is often associated with creativity and affordability.

-Used By: Fanta, Nickelodeon, Dunkin’ Donuts, Harley-Davidson.
+Used By: Fanta, Nickelodeon, Dunkin’ Donuts, and Harley-Davidson.

 Ideal For: Youth-focused, lifestyle, food, or tech brands.